 What are the admission requirements for the program?

 As a top-quality program, applicants often compete for the 50 spaces available in the program each semester.
 The applicant must have completed or be currently enrolled in all general studies and nursing support courses.
 The applicant must have earned a minimum cumulative GPA of 2.7.
 The applicant must take the Test of Essential Academic Skills V (TEAS V) and score 58.7% (ATI Academic Preparedness Category of Proficient) or above.
 Prospective nursing students should submit a nursing program application online through NursingCAS at http://www.nursingcas.org by January 15 for Fall admission and by July 31 for Spring admission.
-Contact the Nursing Department for further information about application submission.
+Contact the School of Nursing for further information about application submission.

 What is the typical class size?